tieuhanmach/ds_project_1/README.md

 ## Conclusion
 After bunch of coding and analyzing, I come into bellow conclutions:
-1. Rainier Beach is the neighbourhood having the cheapest price and Southeast Magnolia is the one having most expensive price Most of the price is in range of $200, there are some outstanding value in the center of Seattle.
+1. Neighbourhood: Most of the price is in range of $200, there are some outstanding value in the center of Seattle.
 There are more properities in the North than in the South
-2. Phone, email, review are the most frequent verification method that a host used.
+2. Host: Phone, email, review are the most frequent verification method that a host used.
 In contrast, manual online, sent_id and linkedint are the methods of highest price.
-All the numeric variables of host are not corrolated well with price.
+3. Property's feature:
-3. The most frequent amenities also relates to most expensive house price - elevator, gym, wheelchair accessible, doorman, pool.
+- The most frequent amenities also relates to most expensive house price - elevator, gym, wheelchair accessible, doorman, pool.
-4. Dorm is the cheapest type and boat has an outstanding hight price compare with others.
+- Dorm is the cheapest type and boat has an outstanding hight price compare with others.
-Entire home/apt is the most expensive room type, while tent-shared room and loft-shared room are the least expensive.
+- Entire home/apt is the most expensive room type, while tent-shared room and loft-shared room are the least expensive.
-The price of entire hone/apt is still the highest for all kind of bed.
-Couch and real bed are the types that most expensive in entire home, while pull-out sofa is the most luxury for shared room.
-There's not much difference in price between bed type in the same room type, but real bed seem to be the most expensive bed type.
+- There's not much difference in price between bed type in the same room type, but real bed seem to be the most expensive bed type.
+A blog post that contains conclusions from this project